-The Froglet room is where children learn and develop to their fullest potential through meaningful experiences that include interests-based and intentional teaching strategies.
+The Gura room is where children learn and develop to their fullest potential through meaningful experiences that include interests-based and intentional teaching strategies.
 We also value messy play and encourage children to learn through their senses.

 Children are encouraged to become independent learners through both planned and spontaneous learning experiences catered to their age and developmental stage.
 School readiness activities help the children develop their language and literacy skills, self-help skills, cognitive skills, physical skills and social and emotional skills.